Derek-Y-Wang/Octagon-Health-Data-Science-Competition/README.md

 ## Technical Details
 ###### Deeper Look into Questions 2 and 4
-In both cases we to determine the dependence between each factor in the dataset and the success percentage.
+In both cases we need to determine the dependence between each factor in the dataset and the success percentage.
 To do this, we used the chi-square test along with scikit-learn’s SelectKBest implementation.
 We then determined which values for the most correlated features provide the greatest chance of success.
 With the given results we then used scikit-learn’s LinearRegression model, which performs linear regression on the most correlated factors against the success rate.
 However we realized that some optimal results occurred in values like “ALL”, “UNKWN” or “Null”, but excluded these results as they do not provide specific conclusive results.

 **For more results on our findings refer to the [pdf](OctagonDataScienceCompetitionResults.pdf)**